SwanseaIMO/Assembly/README.md

 This project is open source so please copy and modify and share a like with the CC licenses listed.

 # Dependencies
-Unity 2017– built with educational, but should work with personal SteamVR – Plugin in project
+Unity 2017– built with educational, but should work with personal.
+SteamVR – Plugin in project
 VRTK – Plugin in project

 # Attributions